-The coach was speaking after he took off the four-time Ballon d’Or winner and replaced him with Andres Iniesta midway through the second half of the Blaugrana’s emphatic 7-0 victory over Levante in their opening weekend fixture.
+The coach was speaking after he took off the four-time Ballon d’Or winner and replaced him with Andres Iniesta midway through the second half of the Blaugrana’s emphatic 7-0 victory over Levante.

-Messi barely missed a game last season until his hamstring injury in April and Martino is aware that not given the Argentine, who scored a double against Levante, a break could be harmful to Barca's chances of success this campaign.
+Messi barely missed a game last season until his hamstring injury in April and Martino is aware that not giving the Argentine a break could be harmful to Barca's chances of success this campaign.

 “I discussed with Leo he needs to rest every now and then,” the former Paraguay coach told reporters.